-Many people, especially beginners, don’t know a lot about cleaning cymbals.
+Many people, especially beginners, don’t know a lot about cleaning a cymbal.
 There are different cleaning products on the market too, and choosing the right one may be overwhelming.
 The right cymbal cleaning product is very important because it will not only help you to clean cymbals easily, but it will make sure that the cymbal is cleaned according to its requirement.

 Here, I will take you through the basics of cleaning your cymbals.
 Come along.